A hyperelastic oscillatory Couette system: Problem setup and governing equations

-For small deformations, the coefficients \(2 \left( c_1 + c_2 \right)\) represent \(G\), the elastic modulus of the solid, and \(c_3\) is loosely related to the bulk modulus (\(K\)) of the material.
-Finally, if we set \( c_2 = c_3 = 0\) and \( 2c_{1} = G \) in \cref{eqn:solid_stress}, we recover the Cauchy stress corresponding to a neo-Hookean material
+In the infinitesimal deformations limit, the entity \(2 \left( c_1 + c_2 \right)\) represents \(G\), the elastic shear modulus of the solid.
+Finally, setting \( c_2 = c_3 = 0\) and \( 2c_{1} = G \) in \cref{eqn:solid_stress}, results in the deviatoric Cauchy stress of a neo-Hookean material

-We note that the above linear relation between \( \bv{\sigma}\dev_{he} \) and \( \bv{B}{\dev} \) does not amount to a linear stress-strain response as in perfectly elastic materials, because \( \bv{B} := \bv{F}\bv{F}^{T} \) contains strain non-linearities which account for Galilean invariance.
-Indeed, the neo-Hookean model has been developed to capture non-linear stress-strain behaviours, but differently from the generalized Mooney--Rivlin model, it does so to a lesser degree of accuracy and generality.
-Nonetheless, due to its popularity and for comparison purposes we consider here the neo-Hookean model as well.
+Although the neo-Hookean model has been developed to capture non-linear stress-strain behaviours, it does so to a lesser degree of generality relative to the generalized Mooney--Rivlin model~(\cref{eqn:solid_stress}).
+Nonetheless, we consider here the neo-Hookean model as well, due to its simplicity, popularity~\cite{bower2009applied,mihai2017characterize} and for comparison.

-With the governing equations established, we now focus on our problem of interest by introducing its setup.